 5. Ishwara Pranidhana (surrender to God)

 4. Pranayama, which is the various forms of breathing practices that we do in yoga.
-It is made up of 2 words: Prana refering to the energy that resides in all things, or divinity if you will; and ayama which means to lengthen or widen with control.
+It is made up of 2 words: Prana referring to the energy that resides in all things, or divinity if you will; and Ayama which means to lengthen or widen with control.
 With this, a beautiful quote spring to mind: